Tag: fulfilled

 Isaiah 40:3–11, Malachi 3:1–2, Luke 1:39–44, Luke 1:59–80 (read online ⧉)

 It has been said (by Christians, of course) that John the Baptist was the last Old Testament prophet.
-By that, they meant that Jesus (and his life, death, , and the subsequent of the Spirit) was the New Testament.
+By that, they meant that Jesus (and his , , , and the subsequent baptism of the Holy ) was the New Testament.
 In some ways, they are correct.
-The New Testament is about the life and work of Jesus Christ, and the new work of the (through the ).
+The New Testament is about the life and work of Jesus Christ, and the new work of the (through the church).
 John the Baptist was the last one (though not really) to say that God was coming before God actually came.
 John the Baptist sounded like many of the prophets of old.

-Ultimately, John’s purpose was fulfilled by heralding Jesus’ arrival.
+Ultimately, John’s purpose was by heralding Jesus’ arrival.
 Like so many do, he could have opposed Jesus, and many would have listened.
 He didn’t.
-By his actions, he fulfilled the words of his .
-John guided the people to the only one whose way is the path of .
+By his actions, he fulfilled the words of his father.
+John guided the people to the only one whose way is the path of peace.

 1) John’s place was definitely one of number 2.
 Have you ever been a number 2 or lower?
 How did you feel?
 Did you just spiritualize your answer?